katean004/readme-generator/Develop/readMe1.md

-# my name is : Aslan
+# my name is : Kate
-  # my last name is Ghodsian
+  # my last name is Boba